Why I Joined ActionIQ and Why Trusted Advice Remains My #1 Goal

 - Their fantastic product

-My interview reinforced elements of what I already knew.
+My interview reinforced the foundation of an excellent company.
 Their leaders were taking a brilliantly strategic approach to their offering.
-They focused on the most important part of the platform first in building a proprietary infrastructure that scales infinitely and processes data at embarrassingly parallel levels.
-This is geeky and techy (I get it), but this infrastructure-first, features-second strategy gives clients a platform that doesn’t break down when demands are high.
+They focused on the most important part of the platform first–building a proprietary infrastructure that scales infinitely and processes data at embarrassingly parallel levels.
+This is geeky and techy (I get it), but this infrastructure-first, features-second strategy gives clients a platform that doesn’t break down when processing enormous quantities of customer profiles.
 And it gave me the faith I needed that ActionIQ can lead the enterprise CDP marketplace.

-By the way, this rock-solid infrastructure isn’t the only component that impresses me.
-The platform’s analytics and orchestration features enable self-service operations and automated marketing that change the way marketers operate.
+By the way, this innovative infrastructure isn’t the only component that impressed me.
+The platform’s analytics and orchestration features enable self-service operations and automated marketing that revolutionize the way marketers operate.

 So what will I be doing in this new role as a ‘martech strategist’ at ActionIQ?

-With that in mind, I wanted to emphasize one important call-out, namely the go-to-market principles of trust and honesty that ActionIQ proudly shares with me.
+With honesty in mind, I wanted to emphasize one important call-out, namely the go-to-market principles of trust and honesty that ActionIQ proudly shares with me.
 (These are worth reading about, especially if you’ve ever been duped by a vendor before.)
-Here are some examples to explain our objectivity as well as our focus on building trust with organizations:
+Here are some examples that explain ActionIQ’s objectivity as well as our focus on building trust with organizations:

 - Our sales and solutions teams routinely suggest buyers towards other CDP vendors.
 If ActionIQ isn’t a perfect fit for you, we will recommend another vendor that meets all your use cases.
 Why?
-Because we know that over-promising on undelivered features will eventually come back to haunt us and undermine our reputation in the marketplace.
+Because we know that over-promising on an undeliverable use case will eventually come back to haunt us and undermine our reputation in the marketplace.
 That philosophy is what attracted me to ActionIQ.
-We are founded on trust, and our strategy is to build immense amounts of it in the marketplace.
+We are founded on trust, and our strategy is to build immense amounts of it.

-Finally, in the spirit of helpfulness, I wanted to pique your interest by sharing a few lessons-learned from my experiences building and advising on this technology:
+Finally, in the spirit of helpfulness, I wanted to pique your interest by sharing a few lessons-learned from my experiences:

 - Building a single customer view solution in house is more challenging than you think.
 Data collection, data transformation, identity resolution, data modeling, and system management are tasks that require permanent teams, not a few enthusiastic individuals who build the solution, drink some champagne, and transition to other corporate projects.
 Ironically, I often daydream that I could go back to 2014 and bring a premier CDP vendor with me, wherein I would buy the technology from that premier CDP vendor instead of choosing to build one myself.
 My organization would have achieved data democracy and scaled personalized experiences within months instead of 2+ years.

 - A CDP’s ability to process data at scale is more important than marketers give it credit for.
 Consider this metaphor.
-If one thinks about a car as one’s CDP, and the car’s fuel is your customer data, then imagine if your car wouldn’t start one day because you put too much fuel in it and the only way it would run is if you took out a bunch of your customer data.
+If one thinks about a car as one’s CDP, and the car’s fuel is your customer data, then imagine if your car wouldn’t start one day because you put too much fuel in it (i.e. customer data) and the only way it would run is if you took out a bunch of your customer data.
 Sorta defeats the purpose of having the car, doesn’t it?
-You should be able to put in as much fuel as you want.
+You should be able to put in as much customer data as you want.

 Thanks for taking the time to read this.

 And if you’re embarking on a single customer view or CDP initiative like so many others are, I’d love to help you plan it.
-Message me if you’re interested.
+Message me here: firstname.lastname@example.org

 All the best,